What can I expect from personal counseling?

 Will my parents, family, friends or professors know I am coming to counseling?

-All services provided by the Counseling and Disability Services Office are confidential.
+All services provided by the Counseling and Accessibility Services Office are confidential.
 Our staff adheres to professional, legal, and ethical guidelines that protect your personal information.
 This means any information about your contact with our office will not become part of your academic record and cannot be released to any office or individual without your consent.
 You may choose to sign a release of information form to allow us to communicate with family or friends and you can choose what information they have access to (ex.
 Contact in emergencies only).
 We will be sure to discuss confidentiality with you in detail at your first appointment.
 It is important to note that there are some exceptions to confidentiality.
 As counselors, we are mandated to report some information which may include intent to harm yourself or others, or any suspicion of abuse occurring to a vulnerable population such as children, the elderly, the disabled etc. Our primary goal is to maintain your personal safety as well as the safety of others, and if we believe confidentiality must be breached, we will make every attempt to discuss this with you prior to doing so.

 Are there any limits to concerns I can bring to personal counseling sessions?